I was ticked when I first heard Soundgarden sing the words "I'm looking California and feeling Minnesota" in the 1990s hit song "Outshined."

 The Wilderness Grill at The Wilderness at Fortune Bay in Tower serves spectacular food with a view to match.
 Hart raves about the Wild Duck Soup.

 All ages will love Madden's on Gull Lake in Brainerd several hours north of the Twin Cities.
 A waterpark -- complete with trampoline, a swim platform and water bouncers -- attracts children to the lake, but there are four other swimming pools (one indoors).
 Parents will savor the fine food, spa and golf.

 Buddies can stay in the golf cabins at Deacon's Lodge at Breezy Point for some backwoods bonding.
 With two fine courses, Bobby's Legacy and Dutch Legacy, Cragun's Resort and Hotel on Gull Lake in Brainerd rates as a close second.

 The Grand View Lodge Golf Resort & Spa in Nisswa has been entertaining guests for a century.
 Restaurants, a spa, golf, outdoor recreation -- it's all here.

 Chaska Town Course in Chaska, west of the Twin Cities, co-hosted the 2006 U.S. Amateur with Hazeltine, so it can test the best.
 Arthur Hills routed the course through wetlands and marsh typical of many courses in the state.

 Minnesota's most scenic course

-Brauer is in the midst of renovating Superior National at Lutsen, a scenic 27-hole course overlooking Lake Superior four hours northeast of the Twin Cities.
+Brauer has renovated and revived Superior National at Lutsen, a scenic 27-hole course overlooking Lake Superior four hours northeast of the Twin Cities.
 By spending $4.5 million, ownership is pushing for a "Top 100" type of experience.